Yousef Saanei: Nuclear weapons

 Ayatollah Yousef Saanei said clerical authorities have quietly expressed opposition to the development of weapons of mass destruction for many years, and he described it as the reason that Iran never retaliated with chemical weapons when Saddam Hussein used them to kill Iranian troops and Iran-backed Kurds during the 1980– 88 Iran-Iraq war.
 "You cannot deliberately kill innocent people," he said.

 Women

 He has declared that women have equal status in Islam.
-Saanei held that a woman can lead a man in prayer, although a man leading is mustahab, and that a Muslim woman can marry a non-Muslim man.
+Saanei held that a woman can lead a man in prayer, although a man leading is mustahab.
 Like Zohreh Sefati, he believed that women can even become a marja' in Islam, i.e. that men and women can follow a female Islamic jurists' ijtihad.

 Suicide bombing

 He is particularly noteworthy for issuing a fatwa in which he declared suicide bombing as haram and a "terrorist act".

 2009 Iranian election

 During the 2009 Iranian election protests, rumours arose that he had issued a religious edict proclaiming that Mr. Ahmedinejad was "not the president and that it is forbidden to cooperate with his government."
 These rumours were reported as such by several internet news agencies.